awsdocs/amazon-chime-user-guide/doc_source/chime-organizer-call-controls.md

   1. Attendees who are given permission to present are notified and identified by the Event Mode icon in the roster\.
 + Disable an attendee's ability to present by choosing a name on the roster and **Remove from Presenters**\.
-+ Turn Event Mode off by choosing the event mode icon and **Disable Event Mode**\.
++ Turn Event Mode off by choosing the Event Mode icon and **Disable Event Mode**\.
 This enables attendees to mute, unmute, share their screen, and enable video\.

-To prevent unauthenticated users from joining the meeting, the host can lock the meeting\.
-Attendees with no Amazon Chime account receive a message that the meeting is locked, whether they try to join the meeting with the 10\-digit dial\-in, web screen viewer, or the Amazon Chime add\-in\.
+The meeting host or delegate can remove attendees from a meeting by choosing or right\-clicking the attendee's name in the meeting roster and choosing **Remove from meeting**\.
+To prevent unauthenticated users from joining the meeting, the meeting host or delegate can lock the meeting\.
+Attendees with no Amazon Chime account, when they try to join the meeting, receive a message that the meeting is locked\.
+This occurs whether they try to join the meeting with the 10\-digit dial\-in, web screen viewer, or the Amazon Chime add\-in\.